 - Loss of appetite

 Constipation may be a sign of a more serious condition, such as colitis, a urinary tract infection, an obstructed bladder, or an anorectal obstruction.

 Before treating your dog for constipation, know that painful or strained defecation, passing blood or mucus, lethargy, vomiting, and loss of appetite could all be signs of another condition.
 This is why it is so important to consult your veterinarian.

 You should also check for evidence that your dog has chewed splintery bones or other objects that may be sharp and cause internal perforations or obstructions.
 These can be very hazardous, and you must go to an emergency vet if you see that your dog has swallowed them.

 Causes of Constipation In Dogs

 Another common cause of constipation, especially in middle-aged and older dogs, is not drinking enough water.
-When your dog’s dehydrated, the colon,which draws water from the waste passing through it, can overcompensate, resulting in harder feces that are more difficult to pass.
+When your dog is dehydrated, the colon,which draws water from the waste passing through it, can overcompensate, resulting in harder feces that is more difficult to pass.

 Other causes of constipation in dogs include: